A UI control shown in the Touch Bar on supported models of MacBook Pro.

 ToolBar Sample—Shows how to add Touch Bar support to a typical Mac app

-The following table shows the constant names for the template images available for use in buttons or in other controls you add to your items.
-The second column in the table shows the AppKit-supplied accessibility strings which you can use for VoiceOver.
+See Using Template Images for a list of template images available for use in buttons or in other controls you add to your items.

 You typically use a custom item (an instance of the

 NSCustom class) to hold a view.
 For example, to place a button in the Touch Bar, proceed as follows: